 After a delicious meal makes your way down to the beachfront for a beer.
 There are always fire shows going on here so it’s the perfect way to end a day and relax.

-Day Two Of Your Backpacking Koh Tao Itinerary
+Day 2 Of 2 Days In Koh Tao Itinerary

 Morning- John Suwan Viewpoint & Freedom Beach